JoshuaAdams7/JoshuaAdams7.github.io/az500/azure_firewall/azure_firewall_manager.md

 # Testing the Firewall

-Next, we need to test the...
+Next, we need to test that connectivity is working as expected.

 * On the local machine, hit the Win + R keys.
 * Enter mstsc and hit OK.